mattermost/docs/source/install/trouble_mysql.rst

 If you accidentally created a database with the wrong name, you can remove it by issuing the command: :samp:`drop database {misnamed};`.

-After creation of the database, attempt to restart the Mattermost server by navigating to the ``/opt/mattermost/bin`` directory and entering the command ``sudo -u mattermost ./platform``.
+After creating of the database, attempt to restart the Mattermost server by navigating to the ``/opt/mattermost/bin`` directory and entering the command ``sudo -u mattermost ./platform``.